lamhq/tech-notes/frontend/material-ui/v5/3-customization/1-theming.md

 You can check out the [default theme section](https://mui.com/customization/default-theme/) to view the default theme in full.

 ### Custom variables

+It can be convenient to add additional variables to the theme so you can use them everywhere

 ```ts
 const theme = createTheme({